hotosm/learnosm/_posts/en/0600-12-14-geofabrik-and-hotexport.md

 ###MAPS.ME .mwm
 Maps.me is a GPS Navigation and map application for Android and iOS smartphones and tablets, notably supporting offline mapping and navigation.
 Read more about [MAPS.ME .mwm](https://export.hotosm.org/en/v3/learn/export_formats#mwm) in the Learn section.
 To use a custom export with Maps.me on Android, please follow these steps:
-Open Maps.me and navigate to your region of interest Accept Maps.me's prompt and download the proffered region Force close Maps.me
+Open Maps.me and navigate to your region of interest Accept Maps.me's prompt and download the offered region Force close Maps.me
 Create an MWM export
 Download the export, unzip it, and copy the .mwm file to your device